 Esophageal tissue from endoscopic biopsies will be evaluated for Ki67 expression (primary endpoint) and expression of additional markers potentially associated with esophageal neoplasia (secondary endpoints).
-Expression of these markers will be assessed by immunohistochemistry (IHC) and reverse transcriptase-PCR (RT-PCR), as appropriate.
+Expression of these markers will be assessed by RNA sequencing (RNA-Seq), immunohistochemistry (IHC) and reverse transcriptase-PCR (RT-PCR), as appropriate.